syncfusion-content/ej2-angular-docs/ej2-angular/grid/aggregates/custom-aggregate.md

 # Custom Aggregate in Angular Grid Component

-The Syncfusion<sup style="font-size:70%">&reg;</sup> [Angular Data Grid](https://www.syncfusion.com/angular-components/angular-data-grid) supports custom aggregate functions for scenarios where built-in options do not meet specific requirements.
+The [Angular Data Grid](https://www.syncfusion.com/angular-components/angular-data-grid) supports custom aggregate functions for scenarios where built-in options do not meet specific requirements.
 This allows for tailored logic to compute aggregate values.

 To configure a custom aggregate, set the [type](https://ej2.syncfusion.com/angular/documentation/api/grid/aggregateColumn#type) property to "Custom" in the `AggregateColumnDirective` and provide the custom aggregation logic using the [customAggregate](https://ej2.syncfusion.com/angular/documentation/api/grid/aggregateColumn#customaggregate) property.